All Episodes

 This is an attempt here.

-Behind the scenes for gay rights activists, and his legal expertise helped them persuade the Supreme Court to issue a landmark 1996 ruling protecting people from discrimination because of their sexual orientation.
+And his legal expertise helped them persuade the Supreme Court to issue a landmark 1996 ruling protecting people from discrimination because of their sexual orientation.

-Then a lawyer specializing in appellate work, Roberts, the conservative Roberts, it says in the LA Times story, helped represent the gay rights activists as part of his law firm's pro bono work.
+Then a lawyer specializing in appellate work, Roberts, the conservative Roberts, it says in the L.A.
+Times story, helped represent the gay rights activists as part of his law firm's pro bono work.

 He didn't write the legal briefs or argue the case before the Supreme Court, but he was instrumental in reviewing filings and preparing oral arguments.

-This, according to several lawyers intimately involved in the case.
+This according to several lawyers intimately involved in the case.

 Gay rights activists at the time described the court's 6-3 ruling as the movement's most important.